-Now the sheer mass of fabric can be seen.
+At this point, the sheer mass of fabric can be seen.

 A rule of thumb: avoid long seams as best as possible ! :)

-The first big step is done now, and I'd like to concluude with a picture I take of every quilt I make: the super cool stained glass window look that comes from the seam allowances when you hold the fabric up against the light.
+The first big step is done now, and I'd like to conclude with a picture I take of every quilt I make: the super cool stained glass window look that comes from the seam allowances when you hold the fabric up against the light.

 Update: Part II of my quilt project is now online - it's about experimental fabric dyeing!